Claire-Fisher/colour-theory-ms1/README.md

 # Colour Theory

-This site is designed as an introductory tool to colour theory.
+This site is designed as an introductory tool to Colour Theory.

 Designed as a teaching tool, the site will introduce the user to the basics of colour theory and guide them towards additional learning.
+This project is intended for users from Secondary School education age and above.
+With younger users increasingly likely to seek information on mobile devices, my site must be fully responsive and will be developed using a mobile first approach.

 ## Contents